Alisa-Shala/rick-morty-app/README.md

 - **[Node.js](https://nodejs.org/) (Latest LTS version)**
 - **[Git](https://git-scm.com/downloads)**

-You can verify the installation using the following commands:
+You can verify the installation using the following commands(using command prompt) :

 ```sh
 node -v    # Should return Node.js version